Welcome to 31 Days of Self-care

 As a child, I was a little disturb by the nursery song that told of “four-and-twenty-blackbirds baked in a pie.”
 The vision did not sit well with me, and I found it curious it would instill one to sing about it!
 However, Paul McCartney’s song “Blackbird” was different.
 Black represented the English term for a girl.
 He wrote the song at the time of the civil right’s movement.
 It is full of symbolism and messages for perseverance, inspiration, and opportunity – not unlike the crows of which I speak today.

-For me, the crow is a symbolism of awakening.
+The crow is a symbolism of awakening.
 A message for me to pay attention.
 Stay alert.
 Survey my surroundings within and without.
 Learn to live unconsciously, a conscious life.

 The crow encourages us to ask and explore.